pfreixes/python-amqp-pycones/slides.rst

 Celery is an asynchronous, distributed task queue.
 Thanks to using a message-oriented middleware like RabbitMQ, it achieves:

 * Superb transport performance
-* Queue and results durability
+* Queue and results persistence.
-* Scaling flexibility through complex routing
+* Load balancing through complex routing
 * Execution over a distributed network of workers
 * High availability.